prdsnat/bookstore-project-oop/README.md

 5. **Data Visualization**: Offers visual representations like pie charts for genres, dates, and prices of books.
 6. **Feedback & Alerts**: Shows pop-up alerts for various actions like successful book addition, errors, etc.

----

-## Notes:

-The application serves as a comprehensive solution for book management.
-It is recommended to conduct regular testing, apply updates, and integrate further security measures for user data protection.
-Always keep the software up to date and enhance features based on user feedback.